SenseML

-SenseML is a query language that lets you extract structured data from PDF documents.
+SenseML is a query language that lets you extract structured data from documents, for example, from PDFs.
 A field is the basic SenseML query unit for extracting a piece of document data.
 The output of a field is a JSON key-value pair that structures the extracted data.

 Here's a simple example of a field: